-This article was excerpted from Learn Linux in a Month of Lunches.
+From Learn Linux in a Month of Lunches by Steven Ovadia

 Also, for the most part, you’re going to install, remove, and update software using a package manager and not by downloading software from websites.
 Think in terms of how your phone works.
 Most of us probably install software on our phones using the phone’s app store and not by downloading from different websites.
 This process is familiar to anyone used to an app store, but probably feels strange to Windows users (although Windows uses a package manager-like concept for removing software from the computer via the Add/Remove software area).
 However, once you get used to it, you’ll be thrilled with the ease of removing and installing software.